top of page

 Can’t Miss: Sumaguing Cave

-Go spelunking in one of The Philippines biggest caves, see different rock formations, subterranean rivers and explore the underground world of Sagada.
+Go spelunking in one of Sagada's best caves, see different rock formations, subterranean rivers and explore the underground world of Sagada.

 Best Waterfall: Bomod-ok Falls

 Something still on our list as it was closed due to a burial ceremony when we visited.
-We were told this is the best waterfall in Sagada by our guide and host.
+We were told this is one of the best falls in Sagada by our guide and host.

 Off The Beaten Track: Bessang Pass